NataliaSRiber/NataliaSRiber/README.md

 My name is Natalia, I'm from Brazil 🇧🇷 and I'm a Web Developer Student at Trybe since March 8th 2021 💻😀.
 I'm a passionate about learning and new challenges.

-Hoe to reach me 👇🏾:
+How to reach me 👇🏾:
 <br><br>
  [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://https://www.linkedin.com/in/natalia-souza-559761206/)](https://www.linkedin.com/in/natalia-souza-559761206/)